-For entrepreneurs that plan on making their own oils, start out as a one-man team.
+Entrepreneurs that plan on making their own oils should still start out as a one-person operation.
 Once you have the recipes down to a science, take note of the process, ingredients, and measurements.
 Only then should you consider building a team.
 Remember, the key is consistent, quality product.

 Federal Business Licensing Requirements

-Aromatherapy is currently unlicensed and unregulated for both the practice of aromatherapy as well as for the manufacturing of aromatherapy products.
+This industry is currently unlicensed and unregulated for the practice of aromatherapy, as well as for the manufacturing of aromatherapy products.

 The American Herbal Products Association provides unofficial guidelines concerning labelling and manufacturing of aromatherapy products.